-- The number of people killed in motor vehicle crashes in each state for the year 2019, as reported by NHTSA; - The total number of fatalities over the past 10 years, as reported by NHTSA; - The annual economic cost of motor vehicle crashes to the state, as reported in The Economic and Societal Impact of Motor Vehicle Crashes, 2010 (NHTSA), (See chart on page 9); - The state's background color represents its overall rating (Green, Yellow or Red) based on the chart on pages 38 and 39 of this report; and, - A list of the optimal lifesaving laws that the state has not enacted, based on Advocates' definitions on pages 12 and 13 as discussed in this report.
+- The number of people killed in motor vehicle crashes in each state for the year 2019, as reported by NHTSA; - The total number of fatalities over the past 10 years, as reported by NHTSA; - The annual economic cost of motor vehicle crashes to the state, as reported in The Economic and Societal Impact of Motor Vehicle Crashes, 2010 (NHTSA) and adjusted for inflation, (See chart on page 6); - The state's background color represents its overall rating (Green, Yellow or Red) based on the chart on pages 39 and 40 of this report; and, - A list of the optimal lifesaving laws that the state has not enacted, based on Advocates' definitions on pages 13 and 14 as discussed in this report.

-States are credited with having laws only if their laws meet Advocates' optimal criteria (definitions on pages 12 and 13).
+States are credited with having laws only if their laws meet Advocates' optimal criteria (definitions on pages 13 and 14).

-- Only 8 states and DC (CA, DE, LA, ME, NY, OR, RI and WA) received a Green rating, showing significant advancement toward adopting all of Advocates' recommended optimal laws. - 30 states (AL, AK, AR, CO, CT, GA, HI, ID, IL, IN, IA, KS, KY, MD, MA, MI, MN, MS, NJ, NM, NC, ND, OK, PA, SC, TN, TX, UT, WV and WI) received a Yellow rating, indicating that improvement is needed because of gaps in Advocates' recommended optimal laws. - 12 states (AZ, FL, MO, MT, NE, NV, NH, OH, SD, VT, VA and WY) received a Red rating, indicating these states fall dangerously behind in adoption of Advocates' recommended optimal laws.
+- Only 8 states and DC (CA, DE, LA, ME, NY, OR, RI and WA) received a Green rating, showing significant advancement toward adopting all of Advocates' recommended optimal laws. - 31 states (AL, AK, AR, CO, CT, GA, HI, ID, IL, IN, IA, KS, KY, MD, MA, MI, MN, MS, NV, NJ, NM, NC, ND, OK, PA, SC, TN, TX, UT, WV and WI) received a Yellow rating, indicating that improvement is needed because of gaps in Advocates' recommended optimal laws. - 11 states (AZ, FL, MO, MT, NE, NH, OH, SD, VT, VA and WY) received a Red rating, indicating these states fall dangerously behind in adoption of Advocates' recommended optimal laws.